 Just Mercy is part of the bigger machine, churning to make an impact, rather than forcing it through

 There is a rare breed of story that lends itself beautifully to theatrics.
-Whether that’s a stageplay or a piece of beautifully dramatic cinema, these stories are vital to spearheading messages and ideas that need to be heard by the masses, often of genuine extreme importance, on the grandest and most impressionable of scales.
-The full account of death row prisoner Walter McMillian and his attorney, young Harvard graduate Bryan Stevenson, as they attempt to clear McMillian’s name for a crime he did not commit.
+Whether that’s a stageplay or a piece of majestically dramatic cinema, these stories are vital to spearheading messages and ideas that need to be heard by the masses, often of genuine extreme importance, on the grandest and most impressionable of scales.
+Just Mercy details the full account of death row prisoner Walter McMillian and his attorney, young Harvard graduate Bryan Stevenson, as they attempt to clear McMillian’s name for a crime he did not commit.
 However, whether the courtroom setting lends Just Mercy aptly to a stageplay setting, or whether the larger audience cinema brings in is most important, isn’t entirely clear.

 Starting his own firm after leaving Harvard Law School, Bryan Stevenson (Michael B. Jordan) is desperate to help people in need, especially those who cannot supply their own legal assistance to defend themselves.
 Taking particular interest in Walter McMillian (Jamie Foxx), a death row inmate victim of police corruption and collusion, Bryan dedicates his career to saving an innocent man’s life when he faces death head on.